ItalianJackWEIRD/ItalianJackWEIRD.github.io/_projects/fsm-ik-controller.md

 ## Introduction

 The goal was to build a character controller I could actually extend without it falling apart.
-Unity's built-in Animator FSM is fine for simple cases, but mixing gameplay logic into animation transitions makes both harder to reason about.
-So I kept them separate: the Animator handles blending and playback, and a custom C# FSM handles all gameplay decisions.
+Unity's built-in Animator handles blending and playback, and a custom C# FSM handles all gameplay decisions.

 The two talk to each other — the FSM sets Animator booleans and floats — but neither owns the other's logic.

 ## State Machine Architecture

 Every state inherits from `BaseState`, which defines `EnterState()`, `UpdateState()`, and `ExitState()`.
-This gives full control over what happens at each phase of a state's lifecycle — setup, per-frame logic, and cleanup all live in explicit, separated methods rather than scattered across `Update()` callbacks.
+This keeps things clean — you always know exactly where to look when something breaks, and nothing from one phase accidentally ends up mixed into another.

 `PlayerStateMachine` acts as the shared context.
 It holds all the data states need — input, physics, animator references, scanner results — and passes itself into every state.
 States read and write through it rather than going looking for things themselves.